juanpc2018/PowerMac-G5-Links/OpenPOWER/Talos.md

 maybe someday, if that user has access to New PPC machines like Amiga X5000 or Talos Blackbird / Raptor2 </br>
 maybe could adapt OSX Sobert to other PPC machines, </br>
 maybe also AmigaOS4 could be adapted to run on other PPC machines. </br>
-The main problem seems to be the different Boot systems, U-Boot, PREP, etc...
-Fienix for example has 2 iso versions,</br>
+The main problem seems to be the different Boot systems, U-Boot, CHRP, etc... </br>
+Fienix for example has 2 different iso versions, same OS, different Boot, </br>
+similar happens with AmigaOS4 has different ISOs for different HW, </br>

 New PowerCPUs are Bi-Endian, but most modern Linux OS for PPC </br>
 are designed for little.Endian "ppc64le/ppc64el", </br>